 The event begins with a procession of the kami in a portable shrine, attended by the shrine workers, towards the nearby Ninotorii Gate, where the shrines are placed and a dance performance takes place.
 On the final day of the festival, the ancient Japanese horseback archery ritual takes place, where skilled archers shoot arrows at targets while moving through the temple grounds on horseback.
 It is a rare and truly impressive sight to see.

-- WHERE & WHEN: Tsurugaoka Hachimangu shrine, Kamakura, Kanagawa.
+- WHERE & WHEN: Tsurugaoka Hachimangu Shrine, Kamakura, Kanagawa.
 September 14th to 16th.

 - MORE INFORMATION: Hachimangu.or.jp

-13. Karasuzumo ‘Crow’ Wrestling and Choyo Ritual, Kyoto
+11. Karasuzumo ‘Crow’ Wrestling and Choyo Ritual, Kyoto

 September 9th is known as Choyo, the last of five traditional festivals at Kamigamo shrine that mark the changing of the seasons.
-At 10 AM priests from the shrine present offerings of chrysanthemum flowers to the shrine’s deity Kamo Wakeikazuchi no Okami at the main sanctuary
+At 10 AM, priests from the shrine present offerings of chrysanthemum flowers to the shrine’s deity Kamo Wakeikazuchi no Okami at the main sanctuary

 Following the chrysanthemum ritual, the crow-mimicking ritual is held outside the main hall to purify the sumo ring.
 Two Shinto priests in white gowns and black caps imitate crows to honor the shrine’s ancient connection to crows, which are believed to have served as a guide to Emperor Jinmu, the first emperor of Japan.
 After the ritual, the karasuzumo wrestling begins.
 Young boys from the neighborhood are split into two teams and compete in a sumo tournament to honor the shrine’s deity.

 - WHERE & WHEN: Kamigamo Shrine, 339 Kamigamo Motoyama, Kita Ward, Kyoto.
-10 AM, September 9th.
+10 AM, September 9, 2025.

 - MORE INFORMATION: Kamigamojinja.jp

-14. Owara Kaze no Bon (Dancing Festival of Tozawa)
+12. Owara Kaze no Bon (Dancing Festival)

 There is no stage.
-Instead, dancers appear spontaneously in the streets, dressed in intricately decorated robes and gowns and large ceremonial head dresses, performing slow, graceful dances among the crowds.
-Locals sit outside their homes and visitors gather in the streets, eating and drinking and laughing as they watch and enjoy the nighttime festivities around them.
+Instead, dancers appear spontaneously in the streets, dressed in intricately decorated robes and gowns and large ceremonial headdresses, performing slow, graceful dances among the crowds.
+Locals sit outside their homes, and visitors gather in the streets, eating and drinking and laughing as they watch and enjoy the nighttime festivities around them.
 The atmosphere is magical, otherworldly, and reminiscent of old Japan.

-- MORE INFORMATION: Kaname-inn.com
+- MORE INFORMATION: Owara-kazenobon.com

 Dates to Avoid: National Holidays